 - Preparing required documents for the official Design and Development start

-After the workshop we can break down your envisioned solutions into engineering components and present them in a high-level solution architecture context diagram.
-Our goal is to identify elements of the overall system, software units, and interfaces between them.
-That kind of the input helps to present which software development life cycle roles will be required to implement the overall solution.
-We will also be briefly discussing technology choices, cloud providers, local hosting issues in order to get ready for the GDPR compliance in the future.
-Additionally, we would like to understand the integration of your new product with the other ones, edge devices, interfaces or systems in your organization.
+After the workshop we can break down your envisioned solutions into engineering components.
+These we will subsequently present in a high-level solution architecture context diagram.
+Our goal is to identify elements of the overall system, software units, and also interfaces between them.
+That kind of input helps in effect to present, which software development life cycle roles will be required to implement the overall solution.
+We will also be briefly discussing technology choices, cloud providers as well as local hosting issues.
+In effect we will be ready for the GDPR compliance in the future.
+In addition to that, we would like to understand the integration of your new product with the other ones, edge devices, interfaces or systems in your organization.

 Product Vision – Value Proposition

-The second stream of actions, lead mostly by the Business Analyst, is focused on your product vision.
+The second stream of actions, lead by and large by the Business Analyst, is focused on your product vision.
 We would like to identify personas / users who will be working with your solution.
-On such basis, we will document user stories and other detailed designs in Confluence.
+On such basis, we will document user stories as well as other detailed designs in Confluence.

-We will configure your Confluence and add our page templates so that the whole framework can be standardized, and nicely presented on your infrastructure.
+We will configure your Confluence and add our page templates.
+As a result we will be able to standardize and nicely present the whole framework on your infrastructure.

-Our Business Analyst will help your product team to work on your Product Requirements, prioritize them and prepare as an input for Design and Development.
+Our Business Analyst will help your product team to work on your Product Requirements.
+He will prioritize them and also prepare them as an input for Design and Development.
 No worries, product requirements can always change after the project start but you will still need a certain version of them to be presented as one of Design Inputs to the auditor in the future.

-The user stories will be prioritized and turned into the initial elements of the Product Backlog.
-As we value Agile approach to software development a lot, our Business Analyst will be working with your Product Manager on documenting these user stories, which shall be implemented in the first Minimum Viable Product (MVP).
+The user stories will be prioritized and further turned into the initial elements of the Product Backlog.
+We value Agile approach to software development a lot.
+Therefore our Business Analyst will be working together with your Product Manager on documenting these user stories, which shall be implemented in the first Minimum Viable Product (MVP).

-To sum up, the main goal is to again align both product and project teams on product vision.
+To summarize, the main goal is to again align both product and project teams on product vision.
 Secondly, we need to understand the complexity of the product.
-As a result, we will create a ballpark estimate of the project cost, a high-level schedule as well as the proposed team configuration assuring successful project execution.
+For this reason, we will create a ballpark estimate of the project cost.
+Additionally, a high-level schedule as well as the proposed team configuration assuring successful project execution.

 Preparation of Design and Development Inputs

-The last stream of activities in our Pre-Development phase will be focused on formal deliverables required to prove compliance with the standards and regulations, such as ISO 13485, ISO 14971, IEC 62304, Medical Device Regulation (MDR) or 21 CFR 820.
-The goal here is to prepare the initial set of the documents which are required at the moment of starting the Design and Development phase in line with ISO 13485.
+The last stream of activities in our Pre-Development phase will focus on formal deliverables.
+They are required to prove compliance with the standards and regulations.
+These regulations include ISO 13485, ISO 14971, IEC 62304, Medical Device Regulation (MDR) or 21 CFR 820.
+The goal here is to prepare the initial set of the documents which are required in order to start the Design and Development phase in line with ISO 13485.

-Our Project Manager, together with your product team, will be working on the following deliverables, using our document templates for that purpose:
+Our Project Manager, together with your product team, will work on the following deliverables.
+They will use our document templates for that purpose:

 - Intended Use (aka Intended Purpose) – the description of use for which a SaMD is intended in the medical context.

-- Documenting regulatory requirements – a list of regulatory requirements, which shall be provided as an input to Software Development Life Cycle Process
+- Documenting regulatory requirements – a list of regulatory requirements.
+The requirements shall be provided as an input to Software Development Life Cycle Process.

-- Initial Regulatory Strategy – a plan presenting preliminary assumptions about classes of medical devices for a product as well as selected methods of launching a product onto a market
+- Initial Regulatory Strategy – a plan presenting preliminary assumptions about classes of medical devices for a product.
+It also includes selected methods of launching a product onto a market.

 - Risk Management Plan – a document which shall be created at the beginning of a product life cycle.
 It provides obligatory input for risk management activities conducted during the Software Development Life Cycle in compliance with IEC 62304.